 Rail Fence quilts are always easy to sew, and the Rail Fence baby quilt in this pattern is no exception.
 Quilt blocks are strip pieced using five side-by-side strips of fabric.
 When you cut the segments apart, you're finished with the blocks.
-That's it!
+It's that simple.
 You might spend more time deciding which fabrics to use than it takes to sew the quilt top.

 Do sew with an accurate 1/4" seam allowance and press carefully to avoid stretch.
-The quilt is difficult to see in this small image, so click... through for a better view.Continue to 9 of 25 below.
+The quilt is difficult to see in this small image, so click through for a better view.Continue to 9 of 23 below.

 This little sailboats quilt is made up of fifteen 8-inch patchwork quilt blocks sewn into horizontal rows and separated by sashing and cornerstones.
 The example uses the same fabrics throughout, but the pattern would be perfect for a scrap quilt.

 Taking Flight isn't difficult to sew, but it does require a bit more time to assemble than some of the other baby quilt patterns.
 A variety of different patches gives you an excellent opportunity to vary the color value—it would make a very nice scrap quilt.

 Blocks are 6" square and the quilt finishes at about 39 1/2" x 47".

 11 of 23